FedeClaudi/Term.jl/docs/src/basics/content_layout.md

 surprise! `hLine` is *not just like `vLine`*: it also accepts an optional text argument to create a little title line if you will.
 But yeah, otherwise it's just the same.

-With this we conclude our overview of the content layout in `Term`.
-There's a lot more you can use `Term` for, but styled text, panels and layout operators will get you far!
-Enjoy!